multiversx/mx-exchange-docs/docs/how-to-guides.md

 11. The 2 transactions will be sent, your LP tokens will be burned and your new balances will be automatically updated, pending the transactions’ execution

 Tip: you need LP Tokens to be able to remove liquidity.
 If your “My Liquidity” is empty, remove the LP tokens from the farm first.

+## MEX Farm

+### Staking:

+1. Press “Stake”
+2. Select the token: MEX or LKMEX.
+If LKMEX, select the type of LKMEX as well
+3. Decide on the rewards type: unlocked MEX for regular APR, locked MEX for 2 x APR
+4. Tick the “lock rewards” box accordingly
+5. Acknowledge the 1% fee for withdrawing in the first 72 hours
+6. Click “Continue”
+7. You will be asked to sign 2 transactions, as per your login method -> confirm
+8. The 2 transactions will be sent and your new balances will be automatically updated, pending the transactions’ execution

+### Harvesting:

+Multiple staking transactions with different rewards locking options will generate multiple individual positions in the farm.
+Each position is generating rewards as per the size of the position and type of rewards.

+You can either harvest the rewards individually, all at once, or directly reinvest all rewards.

+“Harvest” - harvests the available reward for that position.
+Rewards thus become available in your balances

+“Reinvest” - reinvests the available reward for that position.
+Rewards are thus automatically staked into the farm.
+The rewards lock mechanism will be identical to the one for that position.

+“Harvest all” - harvests all the available rewards for all the positions, at once.
+Rewards thus become available in your balances.

+“Reinvest all” - reinvests all the available rewards for all positions.
+All the rewards are thus automatically staked into the farm.
+The rewards lock mechanisms will be identical to the respective positions.

+### Withdrawing:

+1. Click on “Withdraw” - notice the 1% penalty countdown, if applicable
+2. Select the amount of MEX you want to withdraw
+3. Click on “Continue”
+4. You will be asked to sign 1 transaction, as per your login method -> confirm
+5. The transaction will be sent and your new balances will be automatically updated, pending the transaction’s execution

+## LP Token Farms

+### Staking

+1. Press “Stake”
+2. Select the token: the EGLD/MEX LP Farm has the option of staking locked EGLDMEX LP as well
+3. Decide on the rewards type: unlocked MEX for regular APR, locked MEX for 2 x APR
+4. Tick the “lock rewards” box accordingly
+5. Acknowledge the 1% fee for withdrawing in the first 72 hours
+6. Click “Continue”
+7. You will be asked to sign 1/2 transactions, as per your login method -> confirm
+8. The 1/2 transactions will be sent and your new balances will be automatically updated, pending the transactions’ execution

+### Harvesting

+Multiple staking transactions with different rewards locking options will generate multiple individual positions in the farm.
+They will eventually be consolidated based on the type of reward.
+Each position is generating rewards as per the size of the position and type of rewards.

+You can either harvest the rewards individually or all at once.

+“Harvest” - harvests the available reward for that position.
+Rewards thus become available in your balances

+“Harvest all” - harvests all the available rewards for all the positions, at once.
+Rewards thus become available in your balances.

+### Withdrawing

+1. Click on “Withdraw” - notice the 1% penalty countdown, if applicable
+2. Select the amount of LP tokens you wish to withdraw.
+3. Click on “Continue”
+4. You will be asked to sign 1 transaction, as per your login method -> confirm
+5. The transaction will be sent and your new balances will be automatically updated, pending the transaction’s execution

+Tip: The corresponding amount of unclaimed rewards will be withdrawn as well.

+The resulting LP tokens can be used to reclaim provided liquidity, or staked in the farm.